patmckernan/Unit-15-Homework/README.md

 1. Which part of the URL can be manipulated by an attacker to exploit a vulnerable back-end database system?

-Answer:
+Answer: The parameter can be manipulated by an attacker to exploit a vulnerable back-end database system.

 2. Which part of the URL can be manipulated by an attacker to cause a vulnerable web server to dump the `/etc/passwd` file?
 Also, name the attack used to exploit this vulnerability.

-Answer:
+Answer: The path can be manipulated by an attacker to gain access to the /etc/passwd.
+The name of this attack is called Path Traversal.

 3. Name three threat agents that can pose a risk to your organization.

-Answer:
+Answer: Organized cybercriminals, hacktivits, insiders.

 4. What kinds of sources can act as an attack vector for injection attacks?

-Answer:
+Answer: Social engineering, web pages, email servers.

 5. Injection attacks exploit which part of the CIA triad?

-Answer:
+Answer: Confidentialtiy, integrity, and authenticity.

-6. Which two mitigation methods can be used to thwart injection attacks?
+6. Which two mitigation methods can be used to thwart injection attacks?\

+Answer: Input sanitization, and input validation can thwart injection attacks.

 ____